Information for Health Professionals

 Community and Public Health provides information and advice to health professionals such as GPs, nurses and midwives on:

-- diseases in the community, and
+- notifiable and respiratory diseases in the community, and

-- proposed or existing policies and legislation affecting the health of the community.
+- submissions on proposed or existing policies and legislation affecting public health.

 Medical Officers of Health are responsible for approving or recommending authorised vaccinator applications for individuals or centres.
-Find out about the process of applying to become either an authorised or yellow fever vaccinator.